betler/g-mail-relay-api/README.md

 This means that the original `from` address of the original email must be allowed in the relaying server to be the sender of the message.
 This is, provided username and password must be authorized to send emails on behalf the original `from` address.

-This is true if `relayer.smtp.relay.from.override` is set to `false`.
-If overriding is activated, the `from` address is replaced by the value of `relayer.smtp.relay.auth.username` property.
-In this case, this property must be a full email address.
+This is true if the configuration selected for that email does not override the `from` address.

 ## application.properties